OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.3/office.context.md

 #### host: [HostType](/javascript/api/office/office.hosttype)

-Gets the Office application host in which the add-in is running.
+Gets the Office application that is hosting the add-in.

 ##### Type